 In April CIA Director John McCone told that president that unless the US was willing to take out North Vietnamese airfields, aircraft and infrastructure ground troops should not be committed.
 Once again LBJ rejected the advice and McCone resigned in frustration several weeks later.
 It is at this point JCS Chairman Wheeler should also have resigned, in the opinion of McMaster.

-A month later, McCone's successor, William Raborn sent a memo to the president advising that by sending combat troops, the US would be pinned down and face only bad choices.
+A month later, McCone's successor, William Raborn sent a memo to the president advising that sending combat troops, would pin the U.S. down and result in it facng only bad choices.
 The president forwarded the memo to Clark Clifford, presidential advisor and elder statesmen.
 Clifford responded that troops should be kept to a minimum, warned Vietnam "could be a quagmire" and urged LBJ to pursue a negotiated settlement.